Połczyn-Zdrój: History

-Before World War I, the town was known as Polzin.
-It acquired the name Bad Polzin (i. e., "Bath Polzin", or "Polzin Spa") between the two World Wars.
-During World War II the Germans established a camp for kidnapped Polish children intended for Germanisation.
+During World War II, the Germans established a camp for kidnapped Polish children intended for Germanisation.
 On 5 March 1945, the town was captured by the Poles and after the end of the war it became again part of Poland, although with a Soviet-installed communist regime.

 In the summer of 1945, the communist authorities announced that the population has to leave their home after harvest.
 However, after the Potsdam Conference evictions were officially postponed to spring 1946.
 In-officially, the administration was mandated to continue expulsions.
 According to German witness reports, starting end of October 1945, each night 100-150 Germans to be expelled were forced out of their homes, plundered and sometimes raped.

 The town's first post-war mayor was Benedykt Polak, former prisoner of the Oflag II-C German prisoner-of-war camp.
+The local brewery was seized by the Soviets, who agreed to hand it over to Poland; however, they continued to occupy it for several months until February 1946, despite the appointment of Aleksander Stromenger as the Polish director of the brewery in November 1945.
+Stromenger, a member of the Home Army resistance movement and participant of the Warsaw Uprising, rewarded with the Cross of Valour and Virtuti Militari, was dismissed in November 1948 and subsequently arrested by the communists on charges of subversive activity in 1950.

 In July 1996, after heavy rainfall, the town suffered a flood, after which a new retention reservoir was built between 2000 and 2003.